What is the DadPad?

-As a new dad you will feel excited, but may also feel left out, unsure and overwhelmed.
-The Dadpad can help.
-The DadPad gives you the knowledge and practical skills necessary to support you and your partner, so that your baby gets the best possible start in life.
+As a new dad you will feel excited, but you may also feel left out, unsure or overwhelmed.
+The DadPad can help by giving you the knowledge and practical skills that you need.
+The resource will support you and your partner to give your baby the best possible start in life.

 Introducing DadPad Neonatal

-Being a parent of a child in neonatal care can come with a lot of other emotions and problems to deal with, and DadPad Neonatal can offer additional help and support.
+Being a parent of a child in neonatal care can come with lots of other emotions and problems.
+DadPad Neonatal offers additional help and support in these situations.
 Find out more.

 Download a 10 page sample here